TheCreeperZenior/MC-Server-Notifier/README.md

 // console.log(`Hilo de trabajador finalizado con código de salida ${code}`);
 // });
 ```
-Each worker has to be initiated in order to work. you want to keep the numbering.
+Each worker has to have a ending logic, even if its never reached. you want to keep the numbering.

 Once that is ready we can take the next step.